ameybarapatre/ameybarapatre.github.io/project1.md

  About Cholera in 19th Century:

 > As seen from the naples fatality table .Infants arent affected as their diet is mainly breast
 >feeding.
-Fatality rate increases with age both for men and women
+Fatality rate increases at elder age both for men and women

  About the Census Data:
  >Evident that sex ratio was good and life expectancy wasn't from the graphs and the piecharts.